 - individuals or part of a couple / family (eg siblings, single parent and child, couple and child)

-- currently in our Hope Street in Whittlesea program (internal client referrals only) or referral through Whittlesea Housing
+- currently in our Hope Street in Whittlesea program (internal client referrals only) or referral through housing services in Whittlesea

 - linked to the Whittlesea local government area

 - linked or willing to be linked to education, employment or training

 - in receipt of an income that allows for independent living (purchase food, pay rent, travel, etc)

 - able to perform a basic level of independent living skills in activities such as cooking, cleaning, shopping, self regulated routine

 - willing and have the capacity to participate in the program

 Please contact us for further information about the program.